 It offers designer clothes, shoes and accessories at good — but not quite discount — prices.
 The boutique also holds a series of monthly events like a flohmarkt (flea market), movie nights, and even small live concerts.

-Among the platters and plates, lamps and end tables, there are many beautiful vintage find in the city's largest flea market.
+Among the platters and plates, lamps and end tables, there are many beautiful vintage finds in the city's largest flea market.
 Sprawling over the former path of the Berlin Wall, this market is full of surprising finds.

 Independent sellers set-up shop every Sunday with a mix of wares.
 Stylish 1920s hats sit side-by-side with dresses from the 1960s.
 Pick through piles of shoes to find just the right pair of 1950s wingtips.

 Along with unusual vintage finds, you can discover independent designers also peddling their wares.
 Slowly wander your way along with muddy paths with the hordes of other vintage seekers.
 And who doesn't love a one-stop shop where you can buy the vintage coat and the coat rack to hang it on?

 Mankii Vintage is a bit of a village with masses of dresses, coats, jewelry, and shoes for women plus an entire lower level dedicated to men's and children's wear.
 Clothing ranges from the 1930s to 1990s and is well-stocked with unique party dresses and the best of hippie chic.

 This shop has items attractively arranged by color, style, and even mood.
 Check out the sequins section to put some sparkle in your life.
 Featuring everything from bags to dresses to shoes to the perfect pair of boyfriend jeans, everything is of excellent quality and the customer service here is usually on point.

 Come to Garments to put together a fantastical bargain costume or to add a high-quality piece to your wardrobe.
 There are even two locations, one in Mitte and one in Prenzlauer Berg, to choose from.

 If you just need a fabulous piece for an occasion, it rents clothes for 30% of the full sale price.